Low Impact Holidays! Halloween through New Years made sustainably easy!

 - Give an experience.
 For the middle school and older humans, think about giving an activity instead of an object.
 Massages, museum memberships, skydiving trips, summer camps, wine clubs, etc. Consider an experience that will create new memories for the recipient and still support the economy.
 Donations to micro-financing organizations like Kiva are a great learning experience for kids, who can re-donate the original gift year after year.

 - Stay local.
-No one likes going to the mall during the holidays.
-The traffic, the long lines, the carrying around a coat in an overheated mall...so why not just stay in LO?
-Enjoy a nice walk down A Avenue, Lakeview Village, around Lake Grove, or Mountain Park and get your holiday shopping done without the stress.
+No one likes going to the mall during the holidays and this year you don't have to.
+Put on a mask and enjoy a nice walk down A Avenue, Lakeview Village, around Lake Grove, or Mountain Park and get your holiday shopping done without the stress.
 Support our many local shop owners and pop into a shop you've never visited before- who knows what you might find!
 Consider buying a gift certificate to Lake Oswego restaurants or grab a meal to go while you are out shopping!

 - Get crafty.
 Not everyone has crafty skills to make homemade gifts, but if you do, then go wild!
 Show off your skills!
 Don't let Pinterest intimidate you, but it does have some fun ideas if that process won't just add more stress to your holidays.
 We all have something in our house that needs fixing.
 Offer to be that knight in shining armor who can rehang those curtains, reupholster those chairs, detail that car, etc. Or maybe you are a good cook and can present your loved one with something healthy and filling for them.

 - Wrap creatively.
 To avoid the Christmas morning bags full of discarded wrapping paper, you need to get clever.
 There are some wrapping papers that are recyclable, but check out fabric wraps, use gift bags, or check out some of these clever gift wrap ideas.
 Please do not put wrapping paper into the fireplace to burn- most glossy paper releases toxic fumes.